George Steinbrenner: Retirement

 Steinbrenner named Steve Swindal, his son-in-law, to be his successor in June 2005.
 When Swindal and Jennifer Steinbrenner divorced in 2007, the Yankees bought Swindal out of his financial stake in the team, with Hal Steinbrenner succeeding Swindal as chairman of Yankee Global Enterprises.

-From 2006 to his death, George Steinbrenner spent most of his time in Tampa, Florida.
+From 2006 to his death, Steinbrenner spent most of his time in Tampa, Florida.
 After the 2007 season and the decision not to bring back manager Joe Torre, Steinbrenner was in poor enough health that he officially retired and handed control of the Yankees to his sons Hal and Hank Steinbrenner.
+The transition was formally completed in 2008.

 After ceding day-to-day control of the team, Steinbrenner made few public appearances and gave no interviews.
 Associates and family members refused to comment on rampant speculation concerning his declining health, specifically rumors that he was suffering from Alzheimer's disease.
 A 2007 interviewer said: "He doesn't look all right.
 In fact, he looks dreadful.
 His body is bloated; his jawline has slackened into a triple chin; his skin looks as if a dry-cleaner bag has been stretched over it.
 Steinbrenner's face, pale and swollen, has a curiously undefined look.
 His features seem frozen in a permanent rictus of careworn disbelief."
 The Yankees went to great lengths to prevent anyone outside Steinbrenner's immediate family and closest business associates from speaking to him, or even getting a glimpse of him on the rare occasions when he made an appearance at Yankee Stadium.
 Temporary curtains were set up to block views of his entry and exit routes, and no one was allowed near the vehicles transporting him.
-The press elevator carrying media members downstairs to the interview areas were shut down before he arrived, and again toward the end of the game while he departed.
+The press elevator carrying media members downstairs to the interview areas was shut down before he arrived, and again toward the end of the game while he departed.

 Steinbrenner made a rare appearance in the Bronx on the field for the 79th All-Star Game on July 15, 2008.
 Wearing dark glasses, he walked slowly into the stadium's media entrance with the aid of several companions, leaning upon one of them for support.
 He later was driven out on to the field along with his son Hal at the end of the lengthy pre-game ceremony in which the All-Stars were introduced at their fielding positions along with 49 of the 63 living Hall of Famers.

 In subsequent occasional visits to spring training, regular-season games, and other outings, he used a wheelchair.

 On April 13, 2010, Derek Jeter and Joe Girardi privately presented the first 2009 World Series Championship ring to Steinbrenner in his stadium suite.
 He was "almost speechless", according to reports.

-George Steinbrenner's estimated net worth was $1.15 billion in 2009 according to the Forbes 400 List in Forbes magazine issued in September 2009.

-George Steinbrenner was the first owner of a baseball team to sell cable TV rights (to MSG Network).
+Steinbrenner's estimated net worth was $1.15 billion in 2009 according to the Forbes 400 List in Forbes magazine issued in September 2009.
+He was the first owner of a baseball team to sell cable TV rights (to MSG Network).